MicrosoftDocs/azure-media-services/media-services/latest/includes/trouble-closed-captions-subtitles.md

 | ----- | -------- |
 | CORS rules setup | Set up [CORS rules](/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services) for your storage account or [CDN](/azure/cdn/cdn-cors). |

-YOu can also get the download URL of the VTT file from the asset.
+Yuu can also get the download URL of the VTT file from the asset.